 The breakfast kick-off session is designed to provide one-on-one interaction with the entrepreneur at breakfast.
 After the breakfast, entrepreneurs participate in panel discussions with varying themes.
 This aspect of the program promotes a comparison in entrepreneurial perspectives and some lively discussion among the panelists.
 Students and faculty are welcome to ask questions and participate in the debate.

-Students should RSVP through their classes using the sign-in sheet provided to your teachers.
-Non-students should RSVP to Brandon-McAndrew@mocs.utc.edu by Wednesday Oct.
-31st.
+Students should RSVP through their classes using the sign-in sheet provided to your professors.
+Non-students should RSVP to Brandon-McAndrew@mocs.utc.edu.